textX/Arpeggio/docs/index.rst

   # the root and for each bar all baz will be collected.

   # Verify position
-  # First bar is at position 2 and second is at position 14
+  # First 'bar' is at position 2 and second is at position 14
   assert result.bar[0].position == 2
   assert result.bar[1].position == 14